 March is National Colorectal Cancer Awareness Month

-Colon cancer is the nation's second leading cause of cancer related death in both men and women combined.
-Yet most colon cancers and most deaths from the disease are preventable through screening.
+Colon cancer is a leading cause of cancer-related death.
+Yet most colon cancers and deaths from the disease may be prevented by screening for colon polyps.

 For more information on colon cancer and screening tests, please see the following pages: